How to Implement an AI Receptionist in Your Dental Office

 Security Best Practices

 Track both quantitative metrics like average call duration, escalation rates to human staff, and missed call reduction, as well as qualitative feedback from patient surveys and staff observations.
 Monitor the AI's accuracy in handling different types of inquiries and identify areas where additional training or script refinement might improve performance.
+Ongoing call quality monitoring is what catches drift before it affects patients.

 Regularly review call recordings and transcripts to identify optimization opportunities.
 Common areas for improvement include updating FAQ responses based on evolving patient questions, refining appointment scheduling logic as your practice offerings change, and adjusting escalation triggers based on staff feedback and patient outcomes.
 Most AI platforms provide analytics dashboards that make performance tracking straightforward.